surganov/Objective-C-Marathon/README.md

 #### 7. Inside iPhone
 *What I learned:* how to make app without writing any line of code at all.

+#### 8. Never Sorry
+*What I learned:* how to compose picture and video input into augemented reality.

 ## Wanna learn
 1. How to animate UIViews (especially transitions between them)